v2sCollections/City-of-Dreams/README.md

 - She showers.
 - She sleeps in her bed at night.
 - V can control the Radio, Bedroom TV, Kitchen TV, and Bathroom TV in Judy's apartment.
+- Choose from 50 diffrent outfits for Judy.

 ### **Kerrie**